Crafty9813/PyTorch-CNN/README.md

 # PyTorch CNN

-CNN using ImageNet dataset for classifying/labeling images
+CNN using ImageNet dataset for classifying/labeling images.